ephraimjensen/rusty_hangman/README.md

 # Overview

 This is a Hangman game written in Rust.
+The program will choose a word, display how many characters long the word is, and show the user when they guess correctly and incorrectly.
+The user can guess one letter at a time or they can attempt to guess the whole word at once.
+If the user guesses the word correctly, they win.
+If the user guesses incorrectly 6 times they lose.

-{Describe your purpose for writing this software.}
+I wrote this software to begin learning the Rust language, to practice learning and working with a variety of languages, and to practice completing a project in a short sprint.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}